 - Add the butter bit by bit, whisking constantly until the buttercream is shiny and fluffy, about 8 minutes.
 The mixture may curdle but will come back together.Whisk in the almond extract.

 - Place the first dacquoise layer on work surface, spread with buttercream and a layer of halved raspberries.

 - Place the next dacquoise layer on top and spread with ganache and create a buttercream border.

 - Place the final dacquoise layer on top.
 Dollop or pipe buttercream decoratively on top layer and top with more raspberries.

-- Chill in the refrigerator at least 5 hours.
+- Chill in the refrigerator at least 5 hours then serve.